Moonring: Gameplay

 The user interface in Moonring is split between a top-down depiction of the game world and a text-based context menu.

 Moonring is a 2D role-playing video game in which players explore an open world and procedurally-generated dungeons in the land of Caldera.
 The user interface is split between a top-down depiction of the world on the right and a menu on the left that displays a text-based logs of game events and player statistics.
 Events in the game are turn-based, with characters and enemies moving at the same pace as the player.
 Interaction and combat is undertaken by bumping into other objects or enemies.
 Health is managed with a system in which characters have a health bar and regenerating 'poise' that buffers against attacks before taking health damage.
 The game features a skill and progression system based on completing devotional tasks from five gods that represent a particular skill.
 Completing these tasks, such as discovering areas, defeating certain enemies or undertaking certain actions, awards the player points which can be spent to unlock skills and increase skill levels.
 Players can engage in parser-based dialogue with all non-player characters by typing in key words, with highlighted words in responses providing hints on dialogue topics.

 Development

 Moonring was developed as a solo project by Dene Carter, a veteran developer who co-created the Fable series with Lionhead Studios.
 Carter stated that the game was created as a "love letter" to his experiences with early role-playing and roguelike games including the Ultima series, and hoped Moonring would recapture the spirit of that era.
 The game was released for free without prior announcement on Steam on 28 September 2023, with Carter stating the decision to release the game for free was because "Life is hard, COVID sucked, everyone's poor and stressed.
 I don't need the $300 this would make me: I'd rather take the goodwill."
-On 10 January 2024, Carter announced the game was in the process of being ported to the Switch.
+On 10 January 2024, Carter announced the game was in the process of being ported to the Nintendo Switch.
+On March 4th, 2025, Carter released Moonring DX on Steam, a paid expansion that added The Egg, a 100-floor dungeon.
+Moonring DX released on Nintendo Switch on November 20th, 2025.